pavelmics/YiiTactician/README.md

 #Yii-Tactician
-Yii addapter for [this library](https://github.com/thephpleague/tactician)!
+Yii-Tactician is yii addapter for [Tactician command bus library](https://tactician.thephpleague.com/).
 It provides an easy way to use the command bus pattern in Yii-based apps.

 ##Installation
-You can install Yii-Tactician via composer by running `composer require pavelmics/yii-tactician` or add
+You can install Yii-Tactician via composer by running `composer require pavelmics/yii-tactician` or just add
 `"pavelmics/yii-tactician": "0.1.1"`
 to your composer.json file.